AthenZ/athenz/utils/zts-svccert/README.md

 zts-svccert
 ===========

-ZTS Service Certificate Client application in go to generate service tokens based on given private key and service details, then generate a CSR using the same private key and then request a X509 Certificate for that service token from ZTS Server.
+ZTS Service Certificate Client application in Go to generate service tokens based on given private key and service details, then generate a CSR using the same private key and then request a X509 Certificate for that service token from ZTS Server.
 Once ZTS validates the NToken and CSR, it will issue